 You’ve probably noticed cleaning product labels with promising words like “environmentally friendly,” “natural,” or “green.”
 How do you know if these claims are actually true?

-Product eco-certifications helpful to see past the greenwashing, since companies have to meet a strict set of criteria to earn certification.
-But first, let’s go over what to look for on environmentally friendly, non-toxic cleaning product labels.
+Product eco-certifications are helpful to see past the greenwashing, since companies must comply with a strict set of criteria in order to qualify.

 Toxic chemicals in cleaning products

-Ironically, the cleaning products we use in our homes can create indoor air pollution by releasing chemicals commonly referred to as VOCs (volatile organic compounds) into the air.
+Cleaning products can create indoor air pollution by releasing chemicals commonly referred to as VOCs (volatile organic compounds) into the air.
 VOCs vaporize at room temperature and can persist in the air long after the initial introduction.
 Indoors, these chemicals are concentrated up to ten times more than outdoors.
 Outside, they react with nitrogen oxides to form ozone, contributing to air pollution and smog.

 - Throat or respiratory tract irritation